-The GOES-15 IR radiometric calibration accuracy was evaluated by inter-calibrating to two well-calibrated hyperspectral radiometers on LEO satellites, the Atmospheric Infrared Sounder (AIRS) on the EOS-Aqua satellite and the Infrared Atmospheric Sounding Interferometer (IASI) on the MetOp-A satellite (Wu et al. 2009).
-The collocation data were identified when both the GEO and LEO instruments view the same scene at similar time and viewing zenith angle.
+The GOES-15 IR radiometric calibration accuracy was evaluated by inter-calibrating to two well-calibrated hyperspectral radiometers on LEO satellites, AIRS on the EOS-Aqua satellite and IASI on the MetOp-A satellite (Wu et al. 2009).
+The collocation data were identified when both the GEO and LEO instruments viewed the same scene at similar times and viewing zenith angles.
 The detailed description of the collocation selection is also documented in the Global Satellite Inter-Calibration System (GSICS) GEO-LEO baseline inter-calibration Algorithm Theoretical Basis Document (ATBD).
 At each collocated scene, the hyperspectral measurements are transferred to the broadband radiance using the spectral convolution equation as follows: